elemarmar/quote-generator/README.md

 getQuote();
 ```

-By default, the fetch request uses a CORS policy: by default if you call an API from a different origin (we are at localhost) by default is blocked.
-This happens a lot with free APIs that are not configured to send CORS headers which would allow it to work.
+⚠️ The fetch request use a **CORS policy**: by default if you call an API from a different origin it gets blocked.
+This happens a lot with free APIs that are not configured to send CORS headers which would allow it to work to solve this problem I build my own proxy server using Heroku.

-To solve the problem of... we call first a Proxy API and then our API.

 <br />